Transactions

 lock with the specifiedchild_key

-cannot be taken if another transaction that is not an ancestor of the given one has already taken ashared
+cannot be acquired if another transaction that is not an ancestor of the given one has already acquired ashared

 lock with the samechild_key